s-sakti/data_indsp_newstra_ethnicsr/README.md

 # INDspeech07: INDspeech_NEWSTRA_EthnicSR

 This is a collection of graphemically balanced and parallel speech corpora of four major Indonesian ethnic languages: Javanese, Sundanese, Balinese, and Bataks.
 It was developed in 2013 by the Nara Institute of Science and Technology (NAIST, Japan) [[Sakti et al., 2013](https://ieeexplore.ieee.org/document/6709907)].
-The data has been used to develop Indonesian ethnic speech recognition in supervised [[Sakti et al., 2014](https://www.isca-speech.org/archive/sltu_2014/sakti14_sltu.html)] and semi-supervised learning [[Novitasari et al., 2020](https://aclanthology.org/2020.sltu-1.18/)] based on Machine Speech Chain framework [[Tjandra et al., 2020](https://ieeexplore.ieee.org/document/9020132)].
+The data has been used to develop Indonesian ethnic speech recognition in supervised learning [[Sakti et al., 2014](https://www.isca-speech.org/archive/sltu_2014/sakti14_sltu.html)] and semi-supervised learning [[Novitasari et al., 2020](https://aclanthology.org/2020.sltu-1.18/)] based on Machine Speech Chain framework [[Tjandra et al., 2020](https://ieeexplore.ieee.org/document/9020132)].

 ## Text and Speech Resources of Graphemically-balanced dataset